agiledev-students-fall2022/git-workflow-practice-philwee/README.md

 ## A paragraph or two about what you find interesting about that article

 One of the major disadvantages of Python for many developers was its speed.
 While Python may be rather intuitive to program in, given its relatively straightforward syntax, many people would despise using it because it would be signficantly slower than other languages.
 This article suggests a trend that may potentially lead to Python being faster than C++ (C++ is generally considered a fast language in comparison to Python).

+## Comments from peer

+This article is interesting!
+Back in the CSO class we spent a lot of time learning C/C++ because C/C++ is more efficient than Python.
+Maybe in the upcoming years we would not need to suffer from C/C++.

+### Editor: Ashley Luo (ashlkc)